Learn about the 10-year grant.

 - reduced administration (no "permissions" needed) as a result of greater flexibility to reallocate funding to fit local needs and priorities

-- reduced reporting frequency to Indigenous Services Canada (ISC) and scope (focusing on outcomes and results)
+- reduced reporting frequency to ISC and scope (focusing on outcomes and results)

 - elimination of compliance-based reporting for programs included in the 10-year grant